-For example, if price of given commodity (say, Android phone) falls, with no change in price of its substitute (say, iPhone(Apple), then Android phone will become relatively cheaper and will be substituted for iPhone, i.e. demand for Android phone will rise.
+For example, if the price of a given commodity (say, an Android phone) falls, with no change in the price of its substitute (say, iPhone(Apple), then the Android phone will become relatively cheaper and will be substituted for iPhone, i.e. demand for Android phone will rise.

-Income effect refers to effect on demand when real income of the consumer changes due to change in price of the given commodity.
+Income effect refers to the effect on demand when the real income of the consumer changes due to a change in the price of the given commodity.

 When price of the given commodity falls, it increases the purchasing power (real income) of the consumer.